osolsolutions/contact-us-tutorial1/README.md

 ## Description

-*Adding File Upload & attach to mail plus JS Validation code ,AJAX submit and Captcha*
+*Adding File Upload & attach to mail plus JS Validation code ,AJAX submit and Captcha(without cookie)*

 This is the fourth in the series of making a simple contact form.
 Details can be found here http://www.outsource-online.net/blog/2022/06/08/setting-up-a-basic-contact-us-form-for-your-site/

 ## Prerequisites
-1. Run `composer require osolutils/helpers`
+1. [Composer](https://getcomposer.org/download/) must be installed `composer require osolutils/helpers`
 2. This is to download [OSOLMutliCaptcha](https://github.com/osolgithub/OSOLMulticaptcha) and [PHPMailer](https://github.com/PHPMailer/PHPMailer) ( without running seperate `composer require phpmailer/phpmailer`)